Digital Twin Startup Funding 2022-2026

 This market map, featured in our digital twin market deck, highlights top companies and startups in the digital twin market

-The table below lists every disclosed equity round raised by pure-play digital twin companies between July 2025 and June 2026.
-We count as “pure-play” digital twin companies those creating and maintaining digital representations of real-world assets, systems, or processes for monitoring, simulation, optimization, what-if analysis, or performance improvement.
+The table below lists every disclosed equity round raised by pure-play digital twin companies between August 2025 and July 2026.
+We count as “pure-play” digital twin companies those focused on creating and maintaining synchronized digital representations of real-world assets, systems, or processes for monitoring, simulation, and optimization.

 Each row shows the company, what it does, its category, the deal date, the funding stage, the round size, the region, the main investors, and the announcement source.
-For a wider view of how digital twin software fits inside the broader industrial AI, infrastructure, and simulation opportunity, we cover it in our Digital Twin market report.
+For a wider view of how digital twins fit inside physical AI, infrastructure, industrial systems, and healthcare simulation, we cover it in our Digital Twin market report.

 Company What they do Category Date Stage Deal size Region Main investors Source

-Twin Health Wearable and clinical-data platform that creates AI metabolic digital twins for diabetes, obesity, and metabolic health management Process Twin Applications Aug 2025 Series D+ $53M North America Not specified in provided dataset PR Newswire
+Twin Health AI digital twin for metabolic health Process Twin Applications Aug 2025 Series D+ $53M North America Maj Invest Twin Health

-Neara Physics-enabled digital twins of utility and infrastructure networks, especially power grids, for planning, resilience, safety, and operational decisions Infrastructure Twin Systems Feb 2026 Series D+ $63.8M Asia-Pacific Not specified in provided dataset Tech in Asia
+Neara Physics-enabled infrastructure digital twins Infrastructure Twin Systems Feb 2026 Series D+ $63.8M Asia-Pacific TCV Neara

 Table scoring and prioritizing the main pain points faced by companies in the digital twin market